 PLUSH/SOFT GOODS PROTOTYPES

-This is an example of the very first prototype for the plush Slimer hand puppet along with an internal Kenner photograph of the same piece.
+This is an example of the very first prototype for the plush Slimer hand puppet.
+It has much darker fabric than the production toy as well as different eyes, stitching and overall dimensions.

-These early prototypes were used as photo samples in the ’87 Toy Fair catalogue where they can be seen “in action” and also in mock up packaging.
+Similar prototypes were also used as photo samples in the ’87 Toy Fair catalogue where they can be seen “in action” and also in mock up packaging.